toroso/fs4net/README.md

 Now that you have a file system you might want to do something with it, like create a directory.
 Tada:

-    RootedDirectory dir = fs.CreateDirectoryDescribing(@"c:\my\path\to\heaven");
+    RootedDirectory dir = fs.DirectoryDescribing(@"c:\my\path\to\heaven");
     dir.Create();

-Here, the CreateDirectoryDescribing() method creates a reference to the directory, but it does not actually create the directory.
+Here, the DirectoryDescribing() method creates a reference to the directory, but it does not actually create the directory.
 You could say that the RootedDirectory is nothing but a fancy string containing the given path.

 The Create() method on the other hand does create the directory.
 You could say corresponds to the .NET framework (static) method Directory.CreateDirectory().